 4. Foreign Company Branch

-A foreign company can initiate with their new branch in the UAE.
+A foreign company can initiate its new branch in the UAE.
 But, the company must be owned by its parent company.
 The company has the authority to import goods via a local trading firm.

 5. Free Zone Company